UtrechtUniversity/UU_BSc_Geosciences_Data2/04_distributionsData/distributionsData.md

-*Using the QQ plot you made earlier, can you see a reason why the normal distribution is not doing a good job for this assessment, especially for the high values.
-Would you expect that the answers for Questions 7 and 8 are closer when looking at \<= 0C*
+*Using the QQ plot you made earlier, can you see a reason why the normal distribution is not doing a good job for this assessment, especially for the high values?
+Would you expect that the answers for Questions 7 and 8 are closer when looking at \<= 0C?*

 #### Question 10

-*Repeat Questions 6, 7 and 8 but now for \<= 0C, was your initial
+*Repeat Questions 6, 7 and 8 but now for \<= 0C.
+Was your initial
 estimate correct?* If all went well you find that the chance of \<= 0C temperatures is around 6.5% for the entire data record (depending on the method used) and 4.1% for the last 20 years.